vvvin333/AI_poem/README.md

 # AI_poem
-exercise create a poem like sheakespeare
+This exercise create a poem like Shakespeare